-In general, flower induction of Easter lilies is complete after 4 weeks of cooling if bulbs are mature.
+ture.
 We cool bulbs for 6 weeks to insure that an entire population of bulbs is completely induced since bulb maturity varies within a population and from year to year.
 There is some benefit to cooling bulbs less than 6 weeks if the bulb population is suspected of being mature upon arrival.
 For instance, flower and leaf number are greater when bulbs are cooled for less than 6 weeks.

-Beyond vernalization effects on flower induction, the vernalization treatment affects other aspects of Easter lilv morphology and development.
-Specifically, as cooling treatment length increases (Figure 1): 1) shoot emergence occurs earlier 2) shoot emergence is more uniform 3) time from shoot emergence until flowering decreases 4) leaf number decreases 5) leaf length at the base of the plant decreases
+Beyond vernalization effects on flower induction, the vernalization treatment affects other aspects of Easter lily morphology and development.
+Specifically, as cooling treatment length increases (Figure 1):

+- shoot emergence occurs earlier - 2) shoot emergence is more uniform

+- 3) time from shoot emergence until flowering decreases

+- 4) leaf number decreases

+- 5) leaf length at the base of the plant decreases

-6) internode length increases, and
+- 6) internode length increases, and

-7) flower number decreases.
+- 7) flower number decreases.